 I’d highly recommend a boat trip of some kind, to see the town, salt marsh and the beach from the water.
 All contact details in the guest folder when you book, but they include:

-- Coastal Exploration Company – sailing adventures into the marsh and beyond with food included.
-I’m one of their skippers!
+- Coastal Exploration Company – sailing adventures for bigger groups than I can manage into the marsh and beyond with food included.

 - Fishing trips with Ben Riches